 Following Oxford’s change of position, Universities UK’s plaintive pleas to institutions yesterday to hold the line are worthless.
 Jarvis has presided over a UUK characterised by sheer, unadulterated incompetence and has triggered a dispute of epic proportions within the higher education sector.

 When people look for someone to blame for the current disruption, they shouldn’t look at academics trying to save their livelihoods or rescue the university.
-They should look at Alastair Jarvis and Dame Janet Beer.
+They should look at Alistair Jarvis and Dame Janet Beer.

 In addition to Jarvis, Beer should undoubtedly also step down and discussions should take place on what body should replace Universities UK, which is clearly in no sense ‘the voice of the Universities’ it claims to be.
 On a small scale, Labour could signal their intentions if Liverpool’s Metro Mayor Steve Rotherham, former PPS to Jeremy Corbyn, dismisses Beer as his higher education adviser.
 Given Labour’s steadfast support in the dispute and Beer’s leading role in orchestrating it, she can no longer credibly continue to advise a senior Labour figure.